vEnhance/blog.evanchen.cc/content/Puzzles/2021-02-18-puzzle-writing.md

 as I composed the puzzle.
 Editors were helpful at this step to provide feedback;
-but there are some guidelines that I would constantly check against during the writing process (pre-emptively addressing concerns).
+but there are some guidelines that I would constantly check against during the writing process (preemptively addressing concerns).

 Some examples (by no means the only ones):